 Since all digestible forms of carbohydrates are eventually transformed into glucose, it is important to consider how glucose is able to provide energy in the form of Adenosine triphosphate (ATP) to various cells and tissues.
 Glucose is metabolized in three stages in carbohydrate metabolism.
 They are…

-the Krebs Cycle
+- the Krebs Cycle

-Carbohydrate Metabolism Basic Overview:
+Carbohydrate Metabolism Basic Overview

-Carbohydrate Metabolism phase 1 – Glycolysis:
+1. Carbohydrate Metabolism phase 1 – Glycolysis

 During exercise, hormonal levels shift and this disruption of homeostasis alters the metabolism of glucose and other energy-bearing molecules.
 The breakdown of glucose to provide energy begins with glycolysis.
-To begin with, glucose enters the cytosol of the cell, or the fluid inside the cell not including cellular organelles.
+To begin with, glucose enters the cytosol of the cell or the fluid inside the cell not including cellular organelles.
 Next, glucose is converted into two, three-carbon molecules of pyruvate through a series of ten different reactions.
 A specific enzyme catalyzes each reaction along the way and a total of two ATP are generated per glucose molecule.

 Since ADP is converted to ATP during the breakdown of the substrate glucose, the process is known as substrate-level phosphorylation.
 During the sixth reaction, glyceraldehyde 3-phosphate is oxidized to 1,3 bisphosphoglycerate while reducing nicotinamide adenosine dinucleotide (NAD) to NADH, the reduced form of the compound.

 The most important enzyme in glycolysis is called phosphofructokinase (PFK)and catalyzes the third reaction in the sequence.
 Since this reaction is so favorable under physiologic conditions, it is known as the “committed step” in glycolysis.
 In other words, glucose will be completely degraded to pyruvate after this reaction has taken place.

-2. Krebs Cycle and Oxidative Phosphorylation/Electron Transport Chain:
+2. Krebs Cycle and Oxidative Phosphorylation/Electron Transport Chain

 Kreb’s Cycle is the central metabolic cycle of the Carbohydrate metabolism and all metabolic pathways.
 There are many compounds that are formed and recycled during the Krebs Cycle (Citric Acid Cycle).
-These include oxidized forms of Nictotinamide adenine dinucleotide (NAD+) and Flavin adenine dinucleotide (FAD) and their reduced counterparts: NADH and FADH2.
+These include oxidized forms of Nicotinamide adenine dinucleotide (NAD+) and Flavin adenine dinucleotide (FAD) and their reduced counterparts: NADH and FADH2.
 NAD+ and FAD are electron acceptors and become reduced while the substrates in the Krebs Cycle become oxidized and surrender their electrons.

 The Krebs Cycle begins when the pyruvate formed in the cytoplasm of the cell during glycolysis is transferred to the mitochondria, where most of the energy inherent in glucose is extracted.
-In the mitochondria, pyruvate is converted to acetyl CoA by the enzyme pyruvate carboxlase.
+In the mitochondria, pyruvate is converted to acetyl CoA by the enzyme pyruvate carboxylase.

-In general, Acetyl-CoA condenses with a four carbon compound called oxaloacetate to form a six carbon acid.
-This six-carbon compound is degraded to a five and four carbon compound, releasing two molecules of carbon dioxide.
+In general, Acetyl-CoA condenses with a four-carbon compound called oxaloacetate to form a six-carbon acid.
+This six-carbon compound is degraded to a five and four-carbon compound, releasing two molecules of carbon dioxide.
 At the same time, two molecules of NADH are formed.

-Finally, the C-4 carbon skeleton undergoes three additional reactions in which guanosine triphosphate (GTP), FADH2 and NADH are formed, thereby regenerating oxaloacetate.
+Finally, the C-4 carbon skeleton undergoes three additional reactions in which guanosine triphosphate (GTP), FADH2, and NADH are formed, thereby regenerating oxaloacetate.
 FADH2 and NADH are passed on to the electron transport chain (see below) that is embedded in the inner mitochondria membrane.

 GTP is a high-energy compound that is used to regenerate ATP from ADP.
 Therefore, the main purpose of the Krebs Cycle is to provide high-energy electrons in the form of FADH2 and NADH to be passed onward to the electron transport chain.